 You can use baby oil as paint remover

 Baby oil is an effective paint remover when you accidentally splatter paint on your skin.
-Some even recommend using oil-based products such as vapour rub or mayonnaise for the same purpose.
+Some even recommend using oil-based products such as vapor rub or mayonnaise for the same purpose.
 But if you don’t want to go through this hassle, apply a generous amount of lotion onto your skin before painting.
 This will make it easier to wash away paint after you’re done with the project.

 Proper storage can extend the life of paint

-Done with a painting project but you still have lots of leftover?
+Done with a painting project but you still have lots of leftovers?
 Cover the can’s opening with plastic and seal it as tight as you can.
 This will help extend its shelf life.
 When you’re done with this step, label it, turn it upside down, and keep it in an area with a constant temperature.